Top 10 Richest Countries by GDP

 - The country has become a global leader in renewable energy and electric vehicle production

-United States is by far the largest economy in the world, representing approximately 26% of global GDP.
+United States is by far the largest economy in the world, representing over a quarter of global GDP.
 With its massive consumer market, technological leadership, and global influence, the US economy drives much of the world's economic activity.

 Key Facts: